-Death toll reaches 86 in Tanzania ferry disaster, hundreds feared missing
+Death toll reaches 100 in Tanzania ferry disaster, hundreds feared missing

 Tanzania has been hit by several major ferry disasters over the years.
 At least 500 people were killed when a ferry capsized in Lake Victoria in 1996.
 In 2012, 145 people died when a ferry sank off the shore of Tanzania’s Indian Ocean archipelago of Zanzibar.

-Reporting by Nuzulack Dausen; Writing by Duncan Miriri; Editing by Peter Graff
+Reporting by Nuzulack Dausen; Writing by Duncan Miriri and Elias Biryabarema; Editing by Peter Graff